sfrajaona/program-epistemic-model-checker/README.md

 into an SBV predicate (Not very efficient because SBV currently supports f-o formula in Prenex form, and most of our translated formulas have nested quantifications.)

 3) Examples:
-- Dining Cryptographers: The translated formula are directly encoded in z3dc.py.
+- Dining Cryptographers: The translated formula is directly encoded in z3dc.py.
  The SP-based translation used for comparison (i.e. Gorogiannis et al 2017) is encoded in z3dcSP.py.

 - Cheryl's Birthday puzzle:
 There are two options
   - solve directly in Haskell via the SBV solver (see ExampleCherylsBirthday.hs)

-  - generate the first order formula from the Haskell translator (ExampleCherylsBirthday.hs) then call another SMT API (e.g. z3cherylsBirthday.py) to solve the formula in the output file.
+  - generate the first order formula from the Haskell translator (ExampleCherylsBirthday.hs) then call another SMT API (e.g. z3cherylsBirthday.py) to solve the formula from the output file.